rbowsley/lamplighthelp/source/51-1-2_Homepage_Diary_and_Tabs.markdown

 What you can see on the next screen will depend on what level of access you have to the system, but everyone will have a section which says 'Customise {{Lamplight}}'.
 Once you've found that box, select 'change my personal settings'.
 The page you see here has lots of different options for customising how you see {{Lamplight}}.
 Any changes that you make here will only affect what you see, and will not affect others who use your system.

 For now, all we want to change are the home page tabs, and these appear at the top of the page.
 To choose which ones you would like to see on your home page, tick the ones you want and leave any that you don't want unticked.
 You can also change the order they appear in by dragging and dropping them to new positions in the list using the left mouse button.
 Once you have made any changes you want, don't forget to go to the very bottom of the page to save your changes.
 Saving your changes is always important in {{Lamplight}}.
-Click F5 to refresh your system and you’ll see the changes in your Homepage tab.
+Click F5 to refresh your system and you’ll see the changes in your home page tab.

 If you want to you can carry on to the next set of videos about profiles, otherwise thank you very much for joining us.